-Students are expected to dress neatly and appropriately for classes and other school functions.
+Students are expected to dress neatly and appropriately for class and other school functions.
 While in the simulation lab and the clinical facility, students will wear the student uniform designated for their specific program:

-A uniform top (may wear plain, long sleeve white or black t-shirt under the uniform top).
-Uniform pants (elastic hem is not allowed) or skirt (no shorter than mid-knee).

-Plain scrub jackets (no monogramming or insignia) to match the color of the uniform may be worn.

-Plain black or white above the ankle socks should be worn with uniform pants.
-Plain white nylon hose must be worn with dresses.

-White or black shoes which are low heeled, closed toe/heel (no clogs), and clean/polished.
-Required accessory parts of the uniform include: bandage scissors, stethoscope, sphygmomanometer, penlight, and a non-decorative watch with sweep second hand (no digital).
-Note: Stethoscopes, sphygmomanometer, scissors and penlights must be routinely cleaned using infection control principles.

-A student name badge will be worn on the right side of the uniform.

-All uniforms must be neat, clean, wrinkle-free and fit appropriately to allow for reaching and bending.

-Underclothing should not be visible through the uniform (to include bras or sports bras).
-Visible tattoos should be covered to the greatest extent possible.
-Tattoo should be covered by wearing a plain long sleeve white or black t-shirt under the uniform top, and should not show through the student's clothing.

-The student's hairstyle must be professional in appearance, avoiding extreme styles and colors.
-Hair should remain above the collar and secured so that it does not interfere with client care.
-Hair that is shoulder length or longer must be pulled back and should be secured to the head without wisps or dangling hair (no "messy buns").
+- A uniform top (may wear plain, long sleeve white or black t-shirt tucked in under the uniform top). - Uniform pants (elastic hem is not allowed) or skirt (no shorter than midknee). - Plain scrub jackets (no monogramming or insignia) to match the color of the uniform may be worn. - Plain black or white above the ankle socks should be worn with uniform pants.
+Plain white hose must be worn with dresses. - White or black shoes which are low heeled, closed toe/heel (no clogs), and clean/polished. - Required accessory parts of the uniform include: bandage scissors, stethoscope, sphygmomanometer, penlight, and a non-decorative watch with sweep second hand (no digital).
+Note: Stethoscopes, sphygmomanometer, scissors and penlights must be routinely cleaned using infection control principles. - A student name badge will be worn on the right side of the uniform. - All uniforms must be neat, clean, wrinkle-free and fit appropriately to allow for reaching and bending. - Underclothing should not be visible (to include bras or sports bras). - Visible tattoos should be covered by wearing a plain long sleeve white or black t-shirt under the uniform top, or covered with makeup unless on the wrist or hands. - Fingernails should be natural, clean and cut so that they do not extend beyond the fingertips.
+No fingernail polish may be used.
+Artificial nails are prohibited. - The student's hairstyle must be professional in appearance, avoiding extreme styles and colors.
+Hair should be secured so that it does not interfere with client care.
+Hair that is shoulder length or longer must be pulled back and should be secured without wisps or dangling hair (no "messy buns").
 Hair color should be a naturally occurring color.
 Hair ornaments or headbands should be minimal and neutral colored (tan, brown, black or blend with hair color).
-Mustaches and beards must be kept short and neatly trimmed.

-Make-up should be minimal and conservative.

-Jewelry will remain at a minimum: a plain wedding band (no stones), one (1) pair of stud earrings (one earring per ear, lobe only), and a watch.

-Visible body piercing jewelry (including eyebrow, tongue, etc.) will not be worn.
+Mustaches and beards must be kept short and neatly trimmed. - Make-up should be minimal and conservative. - Jewelry will remain at a minimum: a plain wedding band (no stones), one (1) pair of stud earrings (one earring per ear, lobe only), and a watch. - Visible body piercing jewelry (including nose, eyebrow, tongue, etc.) will not be allowed. - Each clinical facility may have additional requirements.
+Students are expected to adhere to any additional facility requirements.

 Note: A daith piercing will be permitted with a note from a provider which documents a migraine history.
+See the Director of Nursing Programs for individual questions regarding visible piercing.